JuliaPraxis/Naming/guides/WordChoice.md

   the identification of a specific algorithm  |  algorithm | method
 | |
  the solution to _, the resolution of _   |  solution | result
- the outcome of other kinds of evaluation          |  result | solution
+ the outcome of some other kind of evaluation          |  result | solution
  | |